Men's Gym - Alta Vista (Sun) Rules

 -"A" division teams are allowed to pick up any player from any division whether inside or outside the league as long as they are not already on an "A" roster.

--Teams in the "B" division cannot use "A" level players unless full time or pre-approved by the league.
-They can pick up players from outside the league and spares will be assessed to determine if they qualify as "A" level players and captains will be made aware.
+-Teams in the "C" division cannot use "A" or "B" level players unless full time or pre-approved by the league.
+They can pick up players from outside the league and spares will be assessed to determine if they qualify as higher level players and captains will be made aware.

 •In the regular season, goalies can be borrowed from other teams no matter the division or brought in from outside the league.